NanoFabNet

 The hub will contain an open structure, whose elements have been developed, agreed and validated in a stakeholder-driven approach.
 A registered NanoFabNet secretariat at its centre will provide an accountable, approachable executive that secures its economic sustainability.

-The NanoFabNet Hub will be a one-stop-shop for all matters and concerns pertaining to sustainable nanofabrication and its successful incorporation into the complex, large-scale high-value industries by bringing together governmental and academic laboratories with large industries and SMEs, and thereby offering a coordination space for past, current and future collaborative nanofabrication projects (incl. both EU-funded projects and initiatives, as well as public-to-public partnerships (P2Ps) and public-private-partnerships (PPPs)).
+The NanoFabNet Hub is now a one-stop-shop for all matters and concerns pertaining to sustainable nanofabrication and its successful incorporation into the complex, large-scale high-value industries by bringing together governmental and academic laboratories with large industries and SMEs, and thereby offering a coordination space for past, current and future collaborative nanofabrication projects (incl. both EU-funded projects and initiatives, as well as public-to-public partnerships (P2Ps) and public-private-partnerships (PPPs)).is now

 It will be responsible for the implementation of a long-term business plan and the provision of validation services, trainings and consultations, while collaborative and cooperative activities between actors of the wider international nanofabrication community, will be fostered within the open architecture of the hub and may be supported by membership organisation, if necessary.

-The official online launch of the NanoFabNet Hub will occur in 2021.
+The official online launch of the NanoFabNet Hub will occured in 2022.

 Follow this link to find out more on the NanoFabNet website.